- 1. Winnie-The-Pooh by A. A. Milne

 16. Go Away, Big Green Monster! by Ed Emberley

-If your toddler is afraid of monsters then this children’s book will make them see how all monsters aren’t scary.
-Once your kid sees there is nothing to be afraid of the Big Green Monster, they won’t call you in the middle of the night complaining that there’s a monster under their bed.
+If your toddler fears monsters, this children’s book will show them how monsters aren’t scary.
+Once your kid sees nothing to be afraid of the Big Green Monster, they won’t call you in the middle of the night complaining that there’s a monster under their bed.

 Moral: Monsters aren’t scary and evil.
 This book mainly helps kids overcome bedtime frights.